twzhangyang/RestAirline/README.md

 ReadModel connect string in `settings.json` under `RestAirline.Api` project.
 After set connect string two database will be migrated automatically by the API service.

-## Migrate ReadModel
-Because one of the read model was implemented by Entity Framework core, before run app please do migration: in `RestAirline/src/RestAirline.ReadModel.EntityFramework`:
-> dotnet ef database update

 ## Run the API

 ### 1. Try to input home api link in Postman: